Our Services

 Helpful Resources

-Baking soda can offer quick, short-term relief when used correctly: 1/2 teaspoon in at least 4 ounces of water, sipped slowly, up to 7 doses in 24 hours, up to 3 if over 60, and not beyond 2 weeks; avoid taking it on a very full stomach.
+Baking soda can provide fast, short-term heartburn relief when used correctly.
+Mix 1/2 teaspoon in at least 4 ounces of water and sip slowly.
+Limit to 7 doses in 24 hours (3 if you're over 60), avoid use beyond 2 weeks, and never take it on a very full stomach.

 Baking soda for heartburn is a common home remedy that many people have tried at least once.
 It's inexpensive, easy to find, and works quickly for some people.
 But is it safe?
 And how much should you actually use?